 - Our Recommendation

-Curious about the cheapest auto insurance companies in Wisconsin?
+Curious about where you can find cheap car insurance in Wisconsin?
 We used the profile of a driver with a 2013 Honda Civic LX (4-door), good credit, 50/100/100 coverage, and no accidents to find the least expensive rates.
-There are 32 companies that sell auto insurance in Wisconsin, but here’s a look at the 12 most popular that we researched, with rates being the average in 10 cities.
+There are 32 companies that sell auto insurance coverage in Wisconsin, but here’s a look at the 12 most popular that we researched, with rates being the average in 10 cities.

-American Family, Progressive, The General, and Farmers come in as our four cheapest, and with rates that are all less than $78 a month, all are affordable choices.
+American Family, Progressive, The General, and Farmers come in with rates that are less than $78 a month.
+All are great choices for cheap car insurance.

-If you’re not an average driver, then your auto insurance quote will most likely differ from the ones above.
-That’s why we broke down rates for certain driver types below—to give you a closer idea of what you can expect to pay.
+If you’re not an average driver, then your auto insurance quote will most likely differ from the average rates above.
+That’s why we broke down rates for certain driver types below to give you a closer idea of what you can expect to pay for your insurance premium.

 Cheapest For Drivers 21 and Under